-Grades DD in a BTEC diploma in Business, plus grade B in A-Level Mathematics.
+DD in a BTEC Diploma in Business and grade B in A-level Maths.

 Other UK qualifications may also be accepted, often in lieu of A-levels, but subject requirements must be met.
 If you are offering non-UK qualifications, our qualification equivalences guide should allow you to calculate what kind of offer you are likely to receive.